DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 Meeting Notes.md

 *I want us to show the game off in the Shbeeb alumni Discord server.*

 We can keep our peers up to date w/ what we've been up to over the summer, and we can also get some outside feedback on the game.

+- ***The date for this is Sunday, August 3rd***.
+If anyone is uncomfortable with this date, or thinks we need to push it back, please let me know.
+- This date might seem a little soon, but I want most of the group to focus on polishing the content that is already in the game, rather than adding new

 ### Play the Game in the Meeting